UNBOUND-CONTROL(8) Unbound UNBOUND-CONTROL(8)

 contents.
 Such cache contents exists if you set Unbound to val-

-idate with for-upstream yes and that can be cleared with
+idate with for-upstream: yes and that can be cleared with

 flush_zone zone.